platformsh/platformsh-docs/src/overview/pricing.md

 The resources of a **Standard plan are not sufficient to run more then one application** in the same cluster if there is also a MySQL database as a service.
 So useful multi-apps start at Medium.

-A Medium plan for example can support 3 Apps with a MySql Instance and a Redis instance.
+A Medium plan for example can support 3 Apps with a MySQL Instance and a Redis instance.

 If you wonder if a specific setup would fit in a plan, don't hesitate to